se-unrc/notifications/SRS.md

 This document provides specifications of the characteristics and general requirements of the project's software.

 ### 1.1 Document Purpose
 The purpose of this document is to provide a detailed description of the software "Notifications".
 This will illustrate the system's development and will also explain its functionality, its limitations, its interface and the interaction with its possible users.
-This document is mainly destined to be proposed to a professor for its approval and also to serve as a reference to develop the system.
+This document is mainly destined to be proposed to a professor for its approval and also to serve as a reference during the system's development.

 ### 1.2 Product Scope